aclueless/rust-frontend-framework-comparision/README.md

 implementations should use the same type for item's id, or use the same third party crates.

-Currently there are only implementations of Spair, Yew for TodoMVC app.
+Currently there are only implementations of some frameworks for TodoMVC app.